TIMOTHY

 committee volunteer (2008-2014): Reviewed abstract submissions and helped

 select and organize sessions for the AAPOR Conferences.
-Served as a Docent for new AAPOR members
+Served as a Docent for

-who attended the poster sessions.
+attended the poster sessions.

 Webmaster for